jdeguire/buildPic32Clang/README.md

     - **cmsis**: Copy the Arm CMSIS files to their proper locations.
     - **startup**: Build the startup code for the devices with this toolchain.
 The other steps must either be specified as well or completed in a previous run.
+    - **package**: Package all of the toolchain files into an archive for distribution.
+The archive will be a `.zip` on Windows and a `.tar.bz2` everywhere else.
+The top level directory in the archive will contain the Pic32Clang version, so that multiple versions can easily exist together on a system.
+The archive will be located in the "pic32clang" directory.
     - **all**: Do all of the above.
 This is the default.
 - `--packs-dir DIR`
     Indicate where the this script can find the Microchip packs used to provide information about